Chalkidiki: History

+Ancient

-The first Greek settlers in this area came from Chalcis and Eretria, ancient ionian cities in Euboea, around the 8th century BC who founded cities such as Mende, Toroni and Scione.
+The first Greek settlers in this area came from Chalcis and Eretria, ancient Ionian cities in Euboea, around the 8th century BC who founded cities such as Mende, Toroni and Scione.
 A second wave came from Andros in the 6th century BC who founded cities such as Akanthos.
-The ancient city of Stageira was the birthplace of the great philosopher Aristotle.
-Chalkidiki was an important theatre of war during the Peloponnesian War between Athens and Sparta.
-Later, the Greek colonies of the peninsula were conquered by Philip II of Macedon and Chalkidiki became part of Macedonia (ancient kingdom).
-After the end of the wars between the Macedonians and the Romans, the region became part of the Roman Empire, along with the rest of Greece.
+Halkidiki became an important theatre of the Peloponnesian War between Athens and Sparta.
+Stageira was the birthplace of the great philosopher Aristotle.

+Later, the whole peninsula was annexed by Philip II and it became part of Macedon, while Aristotle became the tutor of Philip's son, Alexander the Great.
+After the death of Alexander the Great, the peninsula was part of Macedon ruled by the Antipatrid and then the Antigonid dynasties.
+After the end of the wars between the Macedonians and the Romans, the Macedonian kingdom became part of the Roman empire, along with the rest of Greece.
 At the end of the Roman Republic (in 43 BC) a Roman colony was settled in Cassandreia, which was later (in 30 BC) resettled by Augustus.

+Medieval

-During the following centuries, Chalkidiki was part of the Byzantine Empire (East Roman Empire).
+During the following centuries, Chalkidiki was part of the Byzantine theme of Thessalonica.
 On a chrysobull of Emperor Basil I, dated 885, the Holy Mountain (Mount Athos) was proclaimed a place of monks, and no laymen or farmers or cattle-breeders were allowed to be settled there.
 With the support of Nikephoros II Phokas, the Great Lavra monastery was founded soon afterwards.
 Athos with its monasteries has been self-governing ever since.
 Today, over 2,000 monks from Greece and many other Orthodox Christian countries, such as Romania, Moldova, Georgia, Bulgaria, Serbia, and Russia, live an ascetic life in Athos, isolated from the rest of the world.

+After a short period of domination by the Latin Kingdom of Thessalonica, the area became again Byzantine until its conquest by the Ottomans in 1430.
+During the Ottoman period, the peninsula was important for its gold mining.